 The Atlantic Farm Mechanization Show offers one or more scholarships of approximately \$1,000 total value to students from the Atlantic Provinces who have completed at least one year of studies at the College, and who are currently enrolled in a degree or technical program of Engineering, Mechanization or Farm Equipment.
 The awarding of the scholarship(s) is based on academic achievement and demonstrated potential for a career in the area of mechanization of agriculture.
 The award is made on the recommendation of the Agricultural Engineering Department.
-No application is necessary.

-Atlantic Fertilizer Institute Scholarship (Degree)
+Atlantic Fertilizer Institute Scholarship

-The Atlantic Fertilizer Institute offers an annual scholarship, valued at \$1,000, to a student from one of the Atlantic Provinces who is entering the second year in the Plant Science option of the B.Sc.
-(Agr.) program.
-The student receiving this scholarship must have a farming background.
-In selecting the recipient, the Scholarships Committee of NSAC will take into consideration scholastic standing (not necessarily the first priority), participation in student life, contribution to the college community, and financial need.
-The presentation of this scholarship takes place at Autumn Assembly.
-Application forms are available at the Registrar's Office, NSAC.
-The deadline for receiving applications is September 17.
+The Atlantic Fertilizer Institute offers an annual scholarship, valued at \$1,000, to a student from one of the Atlantic Provinces who is entering the second year of the B.Sc.(Agr.) program.
+Students studying options relating to crop/plant production/protection with farming interests will be given preference for this scholarship.
+In selecting the recipient, the Scholarship committee of NSAC will also take into consideration scholastic standing, participation in student life, contribution to the college community, and financial need.
+Application forms are available at the NSAC Awards Office.
+The deadline for receiving applications is September 20.